Circular Economy

 Specific description of action

 This social experiment will focus on the three pillars of sustainable/circular products, companies’ practices (e.g., greenwashing), citizens’ perception, and local government involvement (e.g., wish-cycling).
 A Circular Economy Certification Scheme will be tested with small and medium-sized enterprises, and groups of citizens.
-The work will focus on resource-intensive sectors, for example the packaging industry.
+The work focus on resource-intensive sectors, for example the packaging industry.
 The work will align with the EU’s Circular Economy Action Plan as well as ongoing European efforts to strengthen consumer rights and ensure fair commercial practices.

 Local Partners